AWS Lambda FAQs

 Yes.
 You can implement your own software logic before creating (checkpointing) a snapshot and after restoring a snapshot using runtime hooks.
 To learn more, see the Lambda SnapStart documentation.

-With Lambda SnapStart, Lambda keeps a snapshot of the initialized execution environment for the last three published function versions, as long as the published versions continue to receive invokes.
-The snapshot associated with a published function version expires if it remains inactive for more than 14 days.
+With Lambda SnapStart for Python and .NET, your function snapshots remain active as long as your function is active.
+For Java functions, the snapshot associated with a published function expires if it remains inactive for more than 14 days.

 Snapshots are encrypted be default with customer-unique AWS Key Management Service (KMS) keys owned and managed by the Lambda service.
 Customers can also encrypt snapshots using a KMS key owned and managed by the customer.